CaptainDario/3D-jigsaw-puzzle/README.md

 ## Step 5: Print it!
 Fire up your favorite slicer and make sure everything looks good in the preview.
 Now send it to your printer and watch your puzzle grow!
+If you want to give the larger example a try:
+It takes very long to slice and maybe 5 days to print.

 ## Step 6: You have done it!
 You have created your custom 3D-jigsaw-puzzle.
-Give it as a present to a special person or keep it and just enjoy!
+Give it as a present to a special person or keep it and just enjoy it!

 ## Want more?